code4mk/getreact/README.md

 npm i -g reactpack
 ```

-Then run `reactpack` for help, or `reactpack new` to start a new project.
+Then run `getreact` for help, or `getreact new` to start a new project.

 Main project [webpack-react](https://github.com/code4mk/webpack-react)